duckietown/docs-duckiesky_high_school/book/duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 **Hook**

-- There are many important decisions that need to be made for situations regularly.
-With drones or any AI or autonomous system that you are creating or using, students must understand that there are certain moral implications/ethics/principles that must be considered and have different consequences on others.
+- With drones or any AI or autonomous system that you are creating or using, students must understand that there are certain moral implications/ethics/principles that must be considered and have different consequences on others.

-Better: Exercise: Group Brainstorm: Ask students brainstorm on paper in groups about ethics and important/common topics addressed by ethics.
+Better: Exercise: Group Brainstorm: Ask students to brainstorm on paper in groups about ethics and important/common topics addressed by ethics.
 Have students come up with movie or pop culture references for ethical dilemmas surround technology and robotics.

 - Examples of pop culture/movie references: